ditsmod/realworld/README.md

 yarn boot # This command actually call "lerna bootstrap"
 ```

+After that, rename `packages/server/.env-example` to `packages/server/.env` and fill this file.

 If you want to add, for example, an Angular application, you can do this:

 ```bash